Snacks & Treats

 Mar 10, 2017

 Carrots get all the love when it comes to cake, but in truth, other root vegetables can be grated and stirred into cake batters with just as much success.
-Winter is the perfect time to experiment—try swapping grated raw butternut squash or rutabaga, which resembles a large turnip but has a mild yellow flesh and sweet, nutty winter squash flavour, for the carrots in your favourite cake or muffin recipe.
-Or go for the beets, and add some chocolate.
+And winter is the perfect time to experiment.
+Like with beets, then add some chocolate.
+(Your kids won't know the difference!)

-Zucchini is more common in dense chocolate cakes, adding moisture and bulk along with added fibre.
-But zucchini is a summer squash; those large beets that are still hanging on in cold storage are perfect mid-winter candidates for a moist chocolate cate.
-Peel and grate them raw—wear gloves if you don’t want your fingers to be stained pink—or start with roasted beets if you happen to have extra.
+Those large beets that are still hanging on in cold storage are perfect mid-winter candidates for a moist chocolate cate.
+Peel and grate them raw — wear gloves if you don’t want your fingers to be stained pink — or start with roasted beets if you happen to have extra.
 Use the coarse side of a box grater, as you would with carrots.

 You'll Also Love: Cinnamon Sticky Buns